quietui/quiet/docs/docs/components/icon.md

 ### Built-in icons

-Quiet includes the popular [Tabler Icons](https://tabler.io/icons) icon library out of the box.
+Quiet includes the popular [Tabler Icons](https://tabler.io/icons) library out of the box.
 Use the `name` attribute to specify which icon should be drawn.

 ```html {.example}
 <div style="font-size: 1.5rem;">